 - Advanced NumPy

 - Simple image classification with Python

 - Introduction to neural networks

+- Introduction to Web Services

+- Introduction to Microsoft Cortana®, and Amazon Alexa® services

-The four-week summer component of the BWSI CogWorks course aims to guide students through the process of creating their own cognitive assistants.
+The four-week summer component of the BWSI Cog\Works course aims to guide students through the process of creating their own cognitive assistants.
 Daily lectures from course instructors and guest speakers will solidify and expand upon the content from the online portion of the course.
 Students will collaborate in small groups to complete milestone projects that are based on their lecture materials.
 These projects will allow for creative customization and enhancements from the students, and weekly awards will be given to the group(s) with the most "interesting" projects.
 Ultimately, these projects will serve as the components that compose an end-to-end cognitive assistant.